Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Add passengers to the train the moment the train spawns at a station.
 - Prevent the triangle passengers from wobbling.

+### 6/11/2023

+- Minor code cleanup and re-fix bug where triangle passengers wobbled a lot.

 ### date y

 info